someaditya/someaditya.github.io/README.md

-# kootenpv.github.io
+# www.someaditya.in

-Pascal van Kooten's github.io website.
+Some Aditya Mandal's github.io website.